MalteHerrmann/GoSmartContract/README.md

 ```

 This will print the account list to the terminal output and display
-additional information like the account address and public key.
+information like the account name, address and public key.

 In order to be able to sign the transaction, which deploys the smart
 contract, the private key is needed.
-It can be exported using:
+It can be exported for a given `$KEYNAME`
+using:

 ```shell
  > evmosd keys unsafe-export-eth-key $KEYNAME --keyring-backend test